BZoennchen/supercollider-book/intro.md

 The danger is never to stop hustling.
 We need spaces that help us not to escape but to **really** engage with technology!
 To understand how it affects us, how it changes us, how it can help us and how it might destroy us.
+Follwing *Martin Heidegger* there are two distinction we should make: the tools and techniques of modern science, along with all the gadgets created to add material comfort to human life, which he calls *mere technology* and the *essence of technology*, i.e., the structure of the technological world and our way of existing in this world.
+Heidegger argues that if all we ever do is gain an increasingly sophisticated understanding of *mere technology*, the mastery of tools and instruments and the application of techniques, even those that indisputable improve our standard if living, without gaining an understanding of the *essence of technology*, our understanding will not free us but only further enslave us.

+When talking about Heidegger one should mention that he was a Nazi.

+>How is it that such a brilliant mind was taken in by the Nazis?
+How could Heidegger be so socially irresponsible?
+It is the same problem as with Celan: here is a wonderful writer who was a rotten anti-Semite [...]
+I have shown Heidegger’s brain with a mushroom-like tumor growing out of it to make the point. -- Anselm Kiefer

+Technology is revealing but at the same time it is concealing, an open space between paths, and a place where reality appears in a certain light.
+The *essence of technology* is its mode of revealing and concealing.
+Technology, according to Heidegger, is dominance and control.
+The mode of revealing that holds sway throughout modern technolgy does not unfold into a bringing forth in the sense of poiesis (Gestalt), the revealing that rules in modern technology is a challenging (Herausfordern), which puts to nature the unreasonable demand that it supply energy which can be extracted and stored as such.
+Modern technology is a distraction from our being-in-the-world (Befindlichkeit) which is always dependent on a mood that Heidegger calls Sorge, meaning fear, or worry, or care.
+The nature of being-in-the-world is such that we never escape these concerns, but we often try to deny them.
+We distract ourselves from our cares, the major one is death, and live inauthentically.
+Our relation to technological tools, techniques, and gadgets can provide this distraction, taking us away from our more fundamental experience, luring us into a pseudo-security which is a danger if it prevents the lived awareness of what we ultimately are:

+>beings in trouble in a world of uncertainty.

 We get used to the internet, smartphones, social media, and other platform economies, and endless repetition of the trivial.
 As an individual, we seem powerless concerning new technologies.
-If there is a market (built buy the creation of desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
+If there is a market (built buy channeling desire, i.e., marketing), we most certainly have to get used to yet another technological phantasy.
-Is it *The Public* that wants to transfer another big chunk of reality into a *Metaverse*;
+Is it *the public* that wants to transfer another big chunk of reality into a *Metaverse*;
 a virtual world based on a business ontology and governed by a corporate dictatorship?

-I neither advocate for the denial nor for embracing technology in general.
+I neither advocate for the denial nor for the embracement of technology in general.
-I love technology.
+I love technology and for most of us, rejecting technology is not an option.
+We can, however, cultivate a reflexive understanding that enables us to see the way that reality is constructed by our increasingly technological worldview.

 >It certainly is not a matter of condemning the industrial and technological fate of humanity.
 Rather, it is a case of reinventing this fate. -- *Bernard Stiegler*

+Apart from the important distinction of *mere technology* and the *essence of technology* we also have to look at the material reality.
+Who controls the production of *mere technology* and to what end?
 I think digital technology is powerful and could likely solve the majority of humanities problems; from climate change to income distribution, sensor-based agricultural practice, food, education and the abolishment of racialization, gender discrimination, ableism and classism.
 Digital technology can be amazing, but when all decisions about how to deploy and use it are in the hands of business people, then we have a problem.